What is Risk Monitoring?

 Risk reviews should be included on the agenda of frequent management meetings to help with improved change management and continuous development.

-Regular risk reviews examine and document the effectiveness of the risk response plan in dealing with the overall business risk and identified individual potential risks.
+Regular risk reviews examine and document the effectiveness of the risk response plan in dealing with the overall business risk and identify individual potential risks.
 The continuous monitoring and management of risk also ensure that risk control and mitigation strategies are implemented and are progressing effectively.

 The scope of monitoring risk includes identified risks, risk reassessments, risk audits, technical performance measurements, and progress meetings.